 They are EVERYWHERE.
 I can’t explain why everyone is getting rid of their baskets and selling them at thrift shops…but it is basketpalooza at these places.
 I have never spent more than 3 dollars for one unless it was a Longaberger, which I rarely buy.
 That’s cheaper than a gift bag, if you want a cute way to package up a gift.
-I use them for storage and organization all over the house, not just because I love them, but also because they are so cheap.
-Their price and versatility makes them one of the best things to buy at thrift stores for your home.

 2. Picture frames

-Again, everywhere.
+Again, these are everywhere.
 Just make sure you check the back to make sure it has both hooks for hanging on a wall, or a table display foot, depending on what you want it for.
 Don’t forget you can easily paint it to your taste.
-Often I will find framed prints that are ugly, but the frame itself is nice.
+Often you will find framed prints that are ugly, but the frame itself is nice.
 Don’t be afraid to rip out what’s inside.
 Concentrate on the bigger sizes, because they are so expensive at stores.

 Only for the wreath form!
 It’s usually very easy to cut off or pull off whatever tacky thing is on them, and it is still much cheaper than buying a brand new form.
 You’re going to have to look past what’s on the wreaths, because the decorations themselves are usually awful.
 If you’re looking for a specific size, bring a ruler, because the enormous fake flowers will sometime trick you into thinking that the wreath is bigger then it is.